lawsie/guizero/docs-src/docs/about.md

 guizero is a Python 3 library for creating simple GUIs.

-Its designed to allow new learners to quickly and easily create GUIs for their programs.
+It is designed to allow new learners to quickly and easily create GUIs for their programs.

 ![So have a go with guizero and see what you can create](images/have-a-go.png)